KPWithCode/KPWithCode/README.md

 ### My most recent interests include:
 - Solidjs
 - Rust
--

 ### 🔭 I’m currently working on:
-- SafeBet - A subscription-based application for in depth predictive sports analytics targeting both sports bettors and fantasy sports             players.
+- SafeBet - A fantasy sports application focused on in depth predictive analytics.
--
+- EngagePro - A low cost dashboard for finding the best matchups, leans, and projections in sports betting.